-‘In Play’ Betting (Trading) on Betfair on football games can be a very lucrative way to add green numbers to your sports trading account.
-It is not something which can be written out here as a step by step system, since you need to apply some intuition and you need to have a good grasp of what we call “value betting“.
+‘In Play’ Betting (Trading) on Betfair football can be a very lucrative way to add green numbers to your sports trading account.
+It is not something which can be written out here as a step by step system because you need to apply some intuition and you need to have a good grasp of “value betting“.

 In essence what this method involves is being sat in front of your PC on a busy day of football with the Betfair In-Play coupon open in front of you, as well as the livescore goal alerts.
 You then sit and wait.
 There are many examples of in play value betting, so I can’t possibly cover them all here, but you are just looking for situations which the team stats would suggest are ‘unlikely’ events in terms of raw probabilities.

-Let’s say Man United’s stats did support the idea that they should slaughter Accrington, and you notice Accrington go ahead 2-0 in the first 30 minutes, then we may well have a very decent In-Play Football Trade to place here.
+Let’s say Man United’s stats did support the idea that they should slaughter Accrington, and you notice Accrington go ahead 2-0 in the first 30 minutes, then we may well have a very decent In-Play trading opportunity.
 The first thing you would do is go to the stats and CHECK AGAIN.
 This should be done religiously.
 So the double check of the stats confirms that Man U score twice or three times (or ten in this case!) as many goals as Accrington.
 What do you do then?
 Well the value bet can be found in various markets, I would probably go for the match odds market just as that’s the most liquid market and you will get your bet matched immediately with ease.
 You have choices of Laying Accrington at LOW Odds which is where the value is, Backing Man U at HIGH odds which is also where there would be significant value, or various other options such as the Correct Score market where you could back 2-2 and then lay the bet later to take your green, assuming the probabilities take effect and Man U score a goal or two back quickly.
 I would probably Lay Accrington in that situation.

-Here is an example from today, the 8th December, where Swansea played Norwich.
+Here is an example from today, 8th December 2012, where Swansea played Norwich.
 Swansea are on excellent form, but I noticed they were 0-3 down at half time, which surprised me so I checked the stats.
 Here is what I found:

 Within 6 minutes of the second half kicking off, Swansea had got a goal back as expected.
 Norwich’s odds jumped up to around 1.3 which offered me a £30 greened trading result, i.e. £30 guaranteed no matter what the outcome if I exited after the Swansea goal.
 Considering my total risk on this, even if I had left it to a full bet like a gambler, would have been £20, so 1.5 times that as a guaranteed win is a damn good result in % terms, and you can see why this kind of football trading is a great approach.
-But in this instance, the stats looked so good that I decided to hold onto my hat and wait for another goal from Swansea, remember their stats suggest they score 1.62 goals per game, and against Norwich who usually concede 1.75 per game, I expected at least one more goal from Swansea.
+But in this instance, the stats looked so good that I decided to hold onto my hat and wait/hope for another goal from Swansea, remember their stats suggest they score 1.62 goals per game, and against Norwich who usually concede 1.75 per game, I expected at least one more goal from Swansea.
 That wasn’t an unrealistic “hope”, it was a stats based hope, which is quite different!
 I justified the risk through stats, not through desire or greed!

 You should always have a trading PLAN.
 And my plan for this trade was to exit when the odds came down to my break even, i.e. the odds at which I entered the trade 1.1.
 And as you can see below, it didn’t take long for the second goal from Swansea:

 The second goal turned my guaranteed green profit into over £80, which on a £20 risk bet is a whopping 400% of return on my total risk.
 Time to green up this little bit of in play trading or ‘value betting’.